pj1911/my-wiki/docs/linearRegression.md

-# Linear Regression — Intro2
+# Linear Regression — Intro

 ## What problem are we solving?